ckz8780/ci-dcd-mongodb/README.md

 #### Setup:

 - Create a test MongoDB at https://www.mlab.com (Use the AWS free tier)
-- Create a database called mytestdb
+- Create a database called mytestdb (or change `mongo_crud.py` connection info to match your DB info)
-- Create a collection called myFirstMDB
+- Create a collection called myFirstMDB (or change `mongo_crud.py` connection info to match your DB info)
-- Add some documents to your collection
+- Add some documents to your collection (for faster rollout you may wish to use the sampledata.txt data.
+Just copy/paste it at your Mongo prompt)
-- Documents should have the following fields in order for `mongo_crud.py` to function properly:
+- If you add your own, documents should have the following fields in order for `mongo_crud.py` to function properly:
     - first
     - last
     - dob